priyanshugour70/springboot-react-jwt/README.md

 - **Automatic Endpoints Test**

-  - Open a terminal and make sure you are in `springboot-react-jwt-token` root folder;
+  - Open a terminal and make sure you are in `springboot-react-jwt` root folder;

   - Run the following script:
     ```